socrata-platform/geo-import/README.md

 want to be running them when developing.
 If you want to add a smoke test, add it to the `test/smoke` directory.

 ## using
+Imports and replaces are passed on AMQ from core to geo-import

 * we define `shapeblob` as one of {shape archive, kmz, kml, geojson}
 * Content-Types